Elite programs stuck on the NCAA Tournament bubble - WTMJ

 The Blue Devils are 8-8 and 6-6 in the ACC after beating North Carolina State on Saturday, a win that ended a three-game losing streak.
 Duke is No. 66 in the latest NET rankings — up 11 from the previous rankings — and needs a strong finish to the season to avoid missing the NCAA Tournament for the first time since 1995.

-“You’ve just to go to stay with it,” Krzyzewski said.
+“You’ve just got to stay with it,” Krzyzewski said.
 “That’s what our program’s done and see what happens.
 Just see what happens if you do that.”

 ON THE RISE